cyber2200/Hanuman/README.md

 * Open ./config/application.config.php

-* Add the Hanuman module to the modules array so it will look exactly as follow:
+* Add the Hanuman module to the modules array so it will look as follow:
 `````
 'modules' => array(
 	'Application',
 	'Hanuman',
 ),
 `````

+Now, this is a code generator so we have to chnage the owner of the files to our web server user, in my case:

+* sudo chown -R www-data ./*